sf-wdi-25/express_self_api/README.md

 * Display **at least one image/gif** that you retrieved from your Personal API.
 * Create **at least one form**, so you can CRUD at least one of your resources.
 * Get rid of that ugly blue background.
 Style it up! **Make your momma proud**.

+#### Possible Challenge

+If your data includes locations, add a google map to show pins of those places.

 <br>
 <br>